mattruma/truthseekers/meeting-01-what-is-truth-moderator.md

 Pilate is questioning him about whether he claims to be a king.

-Jesus responds that he came into the world:

-> **“to testify to the truth.”**

-Pilate responds with a question that has echoed through philosophy ever since:

-> **“What is truth?”**

-That's John 18:37–38.
+> <sup>33</sup> Then Pilate entered into the judgment hall again, and called Jesus, and said unto him, Art thou the King of the Jews?<br/>
+> <sup>34</sup> Jesus answered him, Sayest thou this thing of thyself, or did others tell it thee of me?<br/>
+> <sup>35</sup> Pilate answered, Am I a Jew?
+Thine own nation and the chief priests have delivered thee unto me: what hast thou done?<br/>
+> <sup>36</sup> Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence.<br/>
+> <sup>37</sup> Pilate therefore said unto him, Art thou a king then?
+Jesus answered, Thou sayest that I am a king.
+To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
+Every one that is of the truth heareth my voice.<br/>
+> <sup>38</sup> Pilate saith unto him, **What is truth? **

-What's interesting for our purposes tonight is that we don't have to begin by agreeing about Christianity to recognize the significance of Pilate's question.
+What's interesting for our purposes tonight is that we don't have to be a Christian to recognize the significance of Pilate's question.

 **What is truth?**